 Strategy Actions Implement the Plan of Management and relevant statutory requirements in an ongoing, cooperative and timely manner within the available resources.
 Liaise with other local, regional and state authorities particularly where co-ordination of activities on adjoining lands is involved.
-Maintain awareness of the activities of other authorities particularly in relation to the use of the waterway and waterfront land; Obtain all necessary approvals and consents as required by relevant legislation before undertaking works; and Continue liaison with Crown lands in relation to new and emerging government policy those impacts on the management of reserved Crown lands.
-Maintain a continuing dialogue with the local Council and the community in relation to the management of the parts of the Reserve that are used by the public Liaise and co-operate with adjoining land management authorities including Council and residents.
-Consistency of reserve management near the Holiday Park Investigate opportunity to incorporate the area or boundary adjustment for the appointment of Land Manager to NSW Crown Holiday Parks Land Manager for part lot 11 DP 1067553 currently managed by Byron Council Part Reserve 80457 Public Recreation Protect and enhance Aboriginal cultural values in the Reserve Comply with the requirements of the "Due Diligence Code of Practice for the Protection of Aboriginal Objects in NSW" before proceeding with improvement works; Identify and protect significant sites and consult with relevant groups and authorities prior to commencement of works on site; Ensure access to significant sites for Aboriginal use; Provide interpretation of significant sites where appropriate; and Maintain on-going consultation with local elders and NSW Office of Environment and Heritage.
+Maintain awareness of the activities of other authorities particularly in relation to the use of the waterway and waterfront land; Obtain all necessary approvals and consents as required by relevant legislation before undertaking works; and Continue liaison with Crown Lands in relation to new and emerging government policy that impacts on the management of reserved Crown land.
+Maintain a continuing dialogue with the local Council and the community in relation to the management of the parts of the Reserve that are used by the public.
+Liaise and co-operate with adjoining land management authorities including Council and residents.
+Protect and enhance Aboriginal cultural values in the Reserve Comply with the requirements of the "Due Diligence Code of Practice for the Protection of Aboriginal Objects in NSW" before proceeding with improvement works; Identify and protect significant sites and consult with relevant groups and authorities prior to commencement of works onsite; Ensure access to significant sites for Aboriginal use; Provide interpretation of significant sites where appropriate; and Maintain on-going consultation with local elders and Office of Environment and Heritage.
 Protect and enhance European cultural and historic values in the Reserve Identify and protect significant sites; and Provide appropriate interpretation of significant sites where desirable.